 Field stations such as Shao-Ming Sun don’t represent economical solutions for most research operation budgets, especially for temporary field stations in remote locations.

-WeatherPort mobile field stations cost much less, can be transported to different locations on the fly, and have features such as insulation layers and windows or skylights to save on energy usage for lower overall running costs.
+WeatherPort mobile field stations lack the hefty price tag of typical construction, can be transported to different locations on the fly, and have cost-saving features such as insulation layers and windows or skylights to save on energy usage.

 WeatherPort field stations have minimal foundation requirements.
 They can be safely installed and anchored on nearly any ground type, including sand, gravel, and snow, which allows for less site preparation, reduced labor, and minimal construction that would otherwise disrupt the area’s natural environment.